This Day In Writing History

 "I did not write it.
 God wrote it.
 I merely did his dictation." - Harriet Beecher Stowe on her classic novel, Uncle Tom's Cabin.

-Today's video features a reading of the first seven chapters of Harriet Beecher Stowe's classic novel, Uncle Tom's Cabin.
-You can find the rest of the public domain audiobook on YouTube.
+Today's video features a complete reading of Harriet Beecher Stowe's classic novel, Uncle Tom's Cabin.
 Enjoy!